James Dyson: Personal life

+Dyson is a lifelong fan of Bath Rugby and has frequently attended games at the Rec.
+The Dyson company have been the title sponsors of the club since 2014, with Bath Rugby being the first sports team officially backed by the firm.
+As a result of this, Dyson are the main brand on all club kit and are the naming rights holders of the East Stand at the Rec.

 In July 2019, Dyson spent £43 million on a 21108 sqfoot triplex flat at the top of the Guoco Tower, the tallest building in Singapore.
 He sold the flat in October 2020 for £36 million, and in April 2021 it was reported that he had moved his place of residence back to the UK.
-Dyson has also invested heavily into buying agriculture lands across Lincolnshire, Oxfordshire, and Gloucestershire.
+Dyson has also invested heavily in buying agricultural land in Lincolnshire, Oxfordshire, and Gloucestershire, and by 2014 was one of the biggest landowners in the UK.